 Taking the time to reflect upon her storied past made Shanice proud of all that she’s accomplished.
 She’s survived bankruptcy, a devastating eviction from a lavish home and several record executives at every label attempting to concoct an image for her that didn’t reflect her sound or wholesome personality.
 The three seasons Flex and Shanice spent on air, Shanice says, inspired families and couples to overcome many obstacles.

 One viewer in particular, Shanice mentions, rejected committing suicide after hearing and being touched by Flex and Shanice’s story.
 “If I had to do it all over again, I wouldn’t change anything,” says Shanice.
 “Even the hard times actually made me a better, stronger person.
 If my story can help somebody else, then it’s a blessing.”

 Shanice still tours and records new music.
 She’s been focusing on releasing her line of onesies and is working on a line of cosmetics.
 Still excited about the Grammy nod she earned 25 years ago, the optimistic vocalist is confident she’ll eventually win.
 A loving family, Shanice declares, is her grand prize for all she’s done and endured.

 “I’m hoping to get another nomination one day and actually win,” says the jovial singer.
 “That would be really good.
 I’m very proud of my family and my children.
 That’s the biggest gift ever.
 They’re such a blessing.
 They give me so much joy.”

-Shanice’s Top Five Albums of All Time:
+Shanice’s Five Favorite Albums of All Time: